Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

     ```

 !!! tip
-    The command `wake init --example counter` can be used to generate an example project in the empty current working directory.
+    The command `wake up --example counter` can be used to generate an example project in the empty current working directory.

     Code snippets in this guide are based on the example project.